JamoJamson/IT_GROUP_TASK/README.md

 Hi Humans!

 You are looking at the first collaboration of Jamo, Sam, and Alex.
-We hoope you enjoy this all!
+We hope you enjoy this all!